 To help create a more equitable environment and advance the professional interests of women faculty and staff and other underrepresented groups in your unit/department, we invite you to participate in the Ohio State Advocates & Allies for Equity initiative.
 This program is designed to bring men further into the gender equity equation by building a cross-campus network of male Allies who share an understanding of the effects of implicit bias and systematic privilege and to introduce specific practical actions to help men better support women at the university.

-By summer 2018, more than 200 men have become Allies by attending an Ally facilitation.
+As of spring 2023, more than 800 men have become Allies by attending an Ally facilitation.
 The following departments/units have hosted Ally facilitations:

 You can support this initiative by:

-- Becoming an Ally by participating in a facilitation and committing to actions that advance equity and inclusion.
+- Becoming a male Ally by participating in a facilitation through your unit or as an individual in a university-wide workshop and committing to actions that advance equity and inclusion.

 - Becoming an Advocate.